crystal0523/Car-Brand-Classification/README.md

 # Car-Brand-Classification
-Use pretrained wide residual network to do car brand classification problem
+This project use pretrained ***wide residual network*** to do the car brand classification problem.
 ## Dataset
-This project use a lot of pictures of different car brand, including 11,185 training images and 5,000 testing images.
+Dataset includes 11,185 training images and 5,000 testing images.
 <p>

   <img src='000074.jpg'>